fastify/fastify-multipart/README.md

 ## Access all errors

 We export all custom errors via a server decorator `fastify.multipartErrors`.
 This is useful if you want to react to specific errors.
-They are derivated from [fastify-error](https://github.com/fastify/fastify-error) and include the correct `statusCode` property.
+They are derived from [fastify-error](https://github.com/fastify/fastify-error) and include the correct `statusCode` property.

 ```js
 fastify.post('/upload/files', async function (req, reply) {